Communicating research and change-making

 I remember the first time I presented in my first year at university, I was so nervous my legs wouldn’t stop shaking.
 Being scared of public speaking is normal – you become the center of attention and don’t want to look foolish, but you shouldn’t let this stop you.
 This moment is special, and you will rarely get the opportunity to talk about something you care or are passionate about with people listening intently.
 It’s an opportunity to get people thinking in your mindset which can have huge impact on others work, especially if they are from different disciplines and wouldn’t normally see your work.

 Want to find out more about 3MT?
-Watch the presentation from Euan Doidge, the People’s Choice Winner here, and read his top tips for hooking an audience.
+Watch Euan Doidge’s presentation and get his top tips on hooking an audience.

 Thomas Fudge is a PhD student at Brunel University and founder of WASE.
 His goal is to be a part of the solution that helps to solve the sanitation and energy crisis that the world is currently facing.